atharvt17/Temperature-reporting-rpi/README.md

 2. Create an account on Adafruit IO (https://io.adafruit.com/).

-3. Create two feeds on Adafruit IO:
-   - Temperature feed: for storing temperature values
+3. Create a feed on Adafruit IO for storing temperature values.
-   - Humidity feed: for storing humidity values

-4. Set up an IFTTT account (optional, for notifications):
+4. Set up an IFTTT account and install the IFTTT app on your mobile device.
-   - Create an applet with Webhooks as the trigger and the desired action (email, SMS, etc.).

 ## Configuration

-1. Open the `weather_reporting.py` file.
+1. Open the `temperature_reporting.py` file.

 2. Set the following variables:
    - `ADAFRUIT_IO_USERNAME`: Your Adafruit IO username.
    - `ADAFRUIT_IO_KEY`: Your Adafruit IO API key.
    - `dht_pin`: GPIO pin number connected to the DHT11 sensor.
    - `threshold`: Temperature threshold value for triggering notifications (if desired).

+3. Configure the IFTTT applet:
+   - Create an applet with Webhooks as the trigger and the email service as the action.
+   - Set the trigger event name to something like `temperature_exceeded`.
+   - Set the action to send an email to the desired email address with a suitable message indicating the temperature exceeded the threshold.

 ## Running the Project